rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 **etcd** stores data on the following components
   - Nodes
   - PODs
-  - Configs
+  - Configurations
   - Secrets
   - Accounts
   - Roles
   - Bindings
-  - Others
+  - Other...

-All data retrieved from the `kubectl get` command comes from the etcd server
+All data retrieved from the `kubectl get` command comes from the `etcd` server

-All changes made to the cluster are stored in the etcd server, e.g., deploying PODs, Replicasets, and adding Nodes
+All changes made to the cluster are stored in the `etcd` server, e.g., deploying PODs, Replicasets, and adding Nodes

-Applied changes are not considered complete until the change is made in the etcd server
+Applied changes are not considered complete until the change is made in the `etcd` server

-Two methods for deploying a kubernetes cluster
+There are two methods for deploying `etcd` within a kubernetes cluster:

 1) Manual install

-   - required to download, install, and configure etcd yourself as a service
+   - required to download, install, and configure `etcd` yourself as a service
    - will need to generate TLS certificates

 2) Using `kubeadm`

-  - will automatically deploy the etcd service via a POD in the kubesystem namespace
+  - will automatically deploy the `etcd` service via a POD in the kube-system namespace
   - `./etcd get / --prefix -keys-only` to retrieve all keys stored by kubernetes

 ### Kube API Server

  Is the primary management component in kubernetes

-`kubctl` commands go to the `kube-apiserver` where the request is authenticated and validated
+`kubectl` commands go to the `kube-apiserver` where the request is authenticated and validated

-The `kube-apiserver` will then query etcd for the information and respond back to the request
+The `kube-apiserver` will then query `etcd` for the information and respond back to the request

-`kube-apiserver` is the only component that interacts directly with the etcd datastore
+`kube-apiserver` is the only component that interacts directly with the `etcd` datastore

-kube-apiserver is responsible for:
+`kube-apiserver` is responsible for:

   - authenticating users
   - validating requests
   - retrieving data
-  - updating etcd
+  - updating `etcd`
-  - services that depend on kube-apiserver
+  - services that depend on `kube-apiserver`
-    - scheduler
+    - `scheduler`
-    - kubelet
+    - `kubelet`

 If using `kubeadm` tool to bootsrap cluster, then you do not need to install the `kube-apiserver` manually.
-If setting up the cluster manually, then you can install the `kube-apiservr` from the kubernetes release page.
+If setting up the cluster manually, then you can install the `kube-apiserver` from the kubernetes release page.

 `kubeadm` will deploy the `kube-apiserver` as a pod in the kube system namespace on the master node